-• express more positive emotions (e.g., optimism) rather than negative ones
+- express more positive emotions rather than negative ones

-• have more compassion and awareness for others in need
+- have more compassion and empathy for others

-• feel less stress and have a calmer mind
+- feel less stressed and have a calmer mind

-• maintain a strong immune system with fewer reports of illness
+- maintain a strong immune system with fewer episodes of illness

-• feel an overall sense of social connectedness and personal satisfaction
+- feel an overall sense of social connectedness

 Wiseman Health Take-Home Advice

-With so much evidence supporting the health benefits of gratitude, here are a few ways to help you cultivate gratitude in your own life:
+With so much evidence supporting the health benefits of gratitude, here are a few steps to help you cultivate gratitude in your own life:

-• Practice internally: When your mind is calm, begin by thinking about the people, the things, and the circumstances in your life that truly matter to you.
+- Practice gratitude internally: When your mind is calm and quiet, begin by thinking about the people, the things, and the circumstances in your life that truly matter to you.
 Be mindful of how and why they are meaningful to you.
 Remind yourself that there is always something to be thankful for every day.
 Incorporating “gratitude practice” into your daily or weekly meditation routine is a great way to keep this skill honed.
-Along with general meditation and mindfulness, here are a couple of practice techniques for gratitude:
+Along with general meditation and mindfulness, here are a couple of specific practice techniques for gratitude:

-• Practice negative visualization: This is a Stoic technique embedded in ancient Roman philosophy.
-While the very notion of thinking of something negative or uncomfortable may seem counterintuitive to gratitude, the very practice of negative visualization is a powerful technique of turning pessimism into optimism and ultimately into gratitude.
+- Practice Negative Visualization: This is a Stoic technique embedded in ancient Roman philosophy.
+While the very notion of thinking of something negative or uncomfortable may seem counterintuitive to gratitude, the very practice of Negative Visualization is a powerful technique of turning pessimism into optimism and ultimately into gratitude.
 This contemplation can be done anytime and involves thinking and noting all the things that are of great importance to you (e.g., family and loved ones, pets, personal health, friendships, job, hobbies, etc.) and how you would feel if these ended and were taken away from you.
-This short practice is extremely powerful and paradoxically helps you to have a greater appreciation for what has meaning in your life and innately fosters gratitude for the important things in your life.
+This short practice is extremely powerful.
+It paradoxically helps you to have a greater appreciation for what has meaning in your life and innately fosters gratitude for the important things in your life.

-• The “Last Time” meditation technique: This is another Roman Stoic mindfulness technique that is similar to negative visualization.
-A Stoic philosopher once said, “Each day brings its own gifts”; however, what we often miss is that these gifts and moments are fleeting, and we often take them for granted.
+- The “Last Time” Meditation Technique: This is another Roman Stoic mindfulness technique that is similar to Negative Visualization.
 When we practice the “Last Time” meditation technique, we are simply being mindful that everything we do will have a “last time,” which helps us avoid taking things for granted.
 We will all have a last hug, a last drink of water, a last swim, a last movie, a last laugh, etc. Most of us don’t know when these last times will happen but contemplating this reality is good for the soul and engenders thankfulness and gratitude.
 Both negative visualization and last-time thinking can easily be incorporated into any daily or weekly meditation routine.

-• Put gratitude into action externally: As you improve your internal dialogue with gratitude, make it a point to express this gratitude to the world around you.
-Gratitude has the power of compounded growth in that it can spread fast as other people naturally manifest their own gratitude when gratitude is expressed to them.
+- Put gratitude into action externally: As you improve your internal dialogue with gratitude, make it a point to express this gratitude to the world around you because “feeling gratitude and not expressing it is like wrapping a Christmas present and not giving it.”
+Gratitude is meant to be shared, and it has the power of compounded growth in that it can spread fast as other people naturally manifest their own gratitude when gratitude is expressed to them.
 There are so many ways to manifest this.
 Tell your friends or loved ones that you love them.
 Tell the people you work with how much you appreciate them.
 Compliment a stranger.
 Send a text message, call, or write a note or letter to express your gratitude.
 And it’s not just the people in our lives we should show gratitude but everything around us including animals and our natural environment — the trees, streams, flowers, etc. Show your appreciation by picking up a piece of trash next time you see one, plant and cultivate gardens and green spaces if possible, or simply stop and give gratitude to the view around you outside.
-Remember everything is one and the energy of gratitude can be expressed through all of nature.
+Remember, everything is one and the energy of gratitude can be expressed through all of Nature.

-• Make it routine: Keep a running gratitude list, or even a journal of the “last time” moments or thoughts, on your phone or someplace easily accessible to you such as your refrigerator.
-Having these words or lists in a place where your family can see them will perpetuate its growth.
+- Make it routine and consistent: Never underestimate the power of consistent daily gratitude.
+The antidote to fear and anxiety is love, and gratitude is a manifestation of love, and there is no better way than to build on a foundation of gratitude, each day.
+If helpful, keep a running gratitude list or even a journal of the “last time” moments or thoughts, on your phone or someplace easily accessible to you such as your refrigerator.
+Having these words or lists in a place where others can see them will perpetuate its growth.
 When something good happens, add it to the list.
-Also, never underestimate the value of saying “thank you,” the simple act of giving a hug, or even listening to people instead of talking.
-Listening and showing people you understand and are interested in them and what they are saying is a very powerful yet subtle form of gratitude.
-Cultivating gratitude takes practice and a conscious effort on your part; it has to be repeated and practiced until it becomes a part of how you interact with the world.
+Don’t forget simple expressions of gratitude like saying “thank you,” giving a hug, or even listening to people instead of talking.
+Listening and showing people you understand and care about what they are saying is a very powerful, yet subtle, form of gratitude.
+Cultivating gratitude takes consistent practice and a conscious effort.
+It has to be repeated and practiced until it becomes part of how you interact with the world.
 Begin with the small daily gratitude exercises and build up to the ones that take more time.
-Soon, gratitude will become a natural daily expression of who you already are inside, and one that helps you and those around you become healthier and happier!
+Soon, gratitude will become a natural daily expression of who you already are on the inside, and one that helps you and those around you become healthier and happier!

 In Praise of Gratitude. health.harvard.edu.
 Retrieved December 14, 2016 from http://www.health.harvard.edu/newsletter_article/in-praise-of-gratitude